UnConference: Beyond the Playground: Advancing Racial Equity in Play

 Beyond the Playground: Advancing Racial Equity in Play will feature two keynote speakers.

 Dr. Denisha Jones will present “Play as Liberatory Early Childhood Pedagogy” to attendees in the morning.
-Participants will end the day with “The Healing Power of Play and Optimism,” by Antony (Ant) Toombs from the Life is Good Playmaker Project.
+Participants will end the day with “The Healing Power of Play and Optimism,” by Anthony (Ant) Toombs from the Life is Good Playmaker Project.

 Play as Liberatory Early Childhood Pedagogy